 Dr. McPherson received her baccalaureate and medical degrees and took her ophthalmology residency at the University of Wisconsin.
 She completed a retina fellowship with Dr. Charles Schepens at the Massachusetts Eye and Ear Infirmary.
-Currently a professor of ophthalmology at Baylor College of Medicine specializing in macular degeneration and vitreoretinal diseases and surgery, she is also a Fellow of both the American College of Surgeons and the International College of Surgeons.
+A professor of ophthalmology at Baylor College of Medicine for many years, Dr. McPherson specialized in macular degeneration and vitreoretinal diseases and surgery.
+She was also a Fellow of both the American College of Surgeons and the International College of Surgeons.

 Her scientific contributions to ophthalmology began with pioneering scleral buckling procedures, cryotherapy and xenon arc and laser photocoagulation in the treatment of retinal diseases.
 She was an early and vigorous advocate of photocoagulation in the treatment of diabetic retinopathy.
 This was initially a controversial position, later proven correct by the large, randomized prospective National Eye Institute Diabetic Retinopathy Study.